The Audit Committee is a committee whose membership is comprised solely of Independent Non-Executive Directors.

 The Audit Committee meets at least twice each year and has an agenda linked to events in the Group’s financial calendar.

 In order to fulfil its terms of reference, the Audit Committee receives and reviews presentations and reports from the Group’s senior management and the external auditors.
 During the year, the Audit Committee formally reviews draft Interim and Annual Reports and associated interim and year end results’ announcements.
-These reviews considered:
+These reviews consider:

 - the accounting principles, policies and practices adopted in the Group’s accounts, and proposed changes to them; and